Hi-Angel/notes-backup/fiberchannel.md

 Fiber Channel aka FC.
+In software it's handled by two competing modules: LIO *(for Linux in-tree)* and SCST *(for Linux out-of-tree)*.

+From the outside an FC device is identified by WWPN.
+On the inside there's no block device *(for SCST at least)*, instead there's a sysfs directory that describes SCST device properties, and then client data go to whatever non-SCST block device is configured as the underlying storage.

 # Setting up on a NAS

-The following is an example of setting up on an arbitrary unnamed NAS just to get the picture.
+The following is an example of setting up an arbitrary unnamed NAS just to get the picture.

 ### Sharing to Windows VM inside a ESXi host